Anubias

 Anubias is a genus of aquatic and semi-aquatic flowering plants in the family Araceae, native to tropical central and western Africa.
-They primarily grow in rivers and streams, but can also be found in marshes.
+They primarily grow in rivers and streams but can also be found in marshes.
 They are characterized by broad, thick, dark leaves that come in many different forms.
 The genus was revised in 1979 and since then its nomenclature has been stable.
 Species can be determined by using mostly characteristics of the inflorescence.
 Because of the often shady places where the plants grow, the genus was named after the Egyptian god Anubis, the god of the afterlife.
 The genus was first described in 1857 by Heinrich Wilhelm Schott, with A. afzelii as its type species.

 Reproduction and uses

 Anubias, most notably the varying forms of A. barteri, are commonly used in aquariums, usually attached to rocks or bogwood.
 In contrast to most plants, Anubias generally prefer subdued lighting and can also produce flowers underwater.
-In the aquarium they should be placed in shaded areas, otherwise algae will develop on the leaves.
+In the aquarium they should be placed in shaded areas; otherwise algae will develop on the leaves.

-Anubias are considered by many aquarists some of the easiest plants to maintain, since their light and nutrient requirements are very low and also because herbivorous fish will not eat it (with a few exceptions).
-This is why Anubias are some of the few plants which can be used in aquariums with African cichlids and goldfishes.
+Anubias are considered by many aquarists to be some of the easiest plants to maintain, since their light and nutrient requirements are very low and also because herbivorous fish will not eat them (with a few exceptions).
+This is why Anubias are some of the few plants that can be used in aquariums with African cichlids and goldfish.

 Reproduction in artificial environments can be accomplished by stolon division or from side shoots.
-The stolon must always be above the substrate in order to survive, otherwise it will rot and the plant dies.
+The stolon must always be above the substrate in order to survive; otherwise it will rot and the plant will die.
 Rather than planting Anubias directly into the soil, they should be attached to a piece of rock or driftwood, as they are more likely to grow and thrive when the rhizome and roots are left exposed instead of buried.
 It is also possible to propagate Anubias by seed.